 INCR partners with investors worldwide to advance the investment opportunities and reduce the material risks posed by sustainability challenges such as global climate change and water scarcity.

-With its unique capacity to foster constructive engagement between investors, companies, environmentalists and policymakers, INCR has grown from 10 institutional investors managing $600 billion in 2003, to 100 members managing nearly $10 trillion in assets today.
-Members include BlackRock, Deutsche Asset Management and TIAA-CREF, as well as public pension funds in California, Florida, New York and North Carolina.
+With its unique capacity to foster constructive engagement between investors, companies, environmentalists and policymakers, INCR has grown from 10 institutional investors managing $600 billion in 2003, to more than 120 members managing more than $14.5 trillion in assets today.

 Greater Investor Voice in Disclosure and Policy-Making